Naturally Occurring Adult Pluripotent Stem Cells

 How to Cite

 Young, H. E. and Black, A. C. 2013.
 Naturally Occurring Adult Pluripotent Stem Cells.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine. .
+Reviews in Cell Biology and Molecular Medicine. .

 - Published Online: 10 FEB 2013